googleapis/google-cloud-ruby/AUTHENTICATION.md

 1. Under **New credentials**, select **Service account key**.
 1. If you want to create a new service account, under **Service account**, select **New service account**.
 Otherwise, select an existing service account.
 Submit the form to download a JSON type key.
 Save the downloaded JSON key file to authorize your requests.

-You will use the **Project ID** and **JSON file** to connect to services with gcloud.
+You will use the **Project ID** and **JSON file** to connect to services with gcloud-ruby.

 ## Project and Credential Lookup

-Gcloud aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.
+The gcloud-ruby library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.

 **Project ID** is discovered in the following order: